Ma-Marcinowski/Verificational-Model/README.md

     * Probability of the given Category Acc Randomly Occuring - PCARO - given the authors sample size and the range of the expected Acc (±0.50).

-    * Probability of the given Dominant Acc Randomly Occuring - PDARO - given the authors sample size and the range of the expected Acc (every result is multiplied by 100 and rounded to an intiger).
+    * Probability of the given Dominant Acc Randomly Occuring - PDARO - given the authors sample size and the range of the unexpected Acc (every result is multiplied by 100 and rounded to an intiger).

 * #### 3.15.
 Model v2.5.1 evaluation on [1024x1024] extracts (extended train database of raw grayscaled images)